LucaDiFiori/NET_PRACTICE/README.md

 - 64 total addresses.
 - 62 usable addresses for hosts (excluding network and broadcast addresses).

+## Calculate the range od IP addresses
+To calculate the range of IP addresses and determine how many hosts you have per subnet, you need to follow a step-by-step process.
+Here’s how:

+1. **Understand the Subnet Mask**
+The subnet mask tells you how many bits are reserved for the network and how many are available for hosts:
+- In /26 (255.255.255.192):
+	- 26 bits are for the network.
+ 	- 32−26=6 bits are for the host portion.

+2. **Calculate the Total Addresses Per Subnet**
+The total number of addresses in a subnet is determined by the formula:  **2^n** Where n is the number of bits in the host portion.
+For /26, 𝑛 = 6:
+2^6 = 64 addresses per subnet.

+3. **Calculate the Usable Hosts Per Subnet**
+To find the usable host addresses, subtract the network address and the broadcast address from the total:
+**2^n -2**

+4. **Determine the Range of IP Addresses**
+Each subnet has a block size of 2^𝑛 = 64 addresses.
+The range is calculated as follows:
+- The first IP in the range is the network address (all host bits set to 0).
+- The last IP is the broadcast address (all host bits set to 1).
+- The usable range is from the first usable host to the last usable host.

 ## Useful Calculations
-- Number of subnets: **2^𝑛**, where 𝑛 is the number of bits added to the subnet mask.
+- **Number of subnets**: **2^𝑛**, where 𝑛 is the number of bits added to the subnet mask.
-- Number of hosts per subnet: **2^𝑚 - 2** , where 𝑚 is the number of bits remaining for hosts.
+- **Number of hosts per subnet**: **2^𝑚 - 2** , where 𝑚 is the number of bits remaining for hosts.